LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

  }
  ```

-`Sleeplock` holds a `Spinlook`, which utilizing `Spinlook` as an internal lock to protect its inner fields.
+`Sleeplock` holds a `Spinlook`, which utilize `Spinlook` as an internal lock to protect its inner fields.
 However, `Sleeplock` was designed to be a lock that is held in a relatively long period of time.
-It doesn't rely on `Spinlock`, instead, introduced a "sleep / wakeup" mechanism to allow the lock waiter sleeping until it woke up by the lock holder who is releasing the lock:
+It doesn't rely on `Spinlock`, instead, introduced a "sleep / wakeup" mechanism to allow the lock sleeping wait until it woken up by the lock holder who is releasing the lock:

 ```rust
 // sleeplock.rs